arciisine/vscode-chronicler/README.md

 # Release Notes

+## 0.1.5
+Removed color styling from status bar, to better support themes.
+Added ability to open a recording's containing folder, or delete it on termination of recording.

 ## 0.1.4
 Adding in support for `${workspaceFolder}` as a valid substitution for the recording destination.
 Additionally, clarified and documented how to set ffmpeg flags for `pix_fmt` and `c:v` codecs.
 Also documented the behavior of recording, with respect to window moving.